gtimelog/gtimelog/README.txt

 overwriting changes made by GTimeLog with your editor -- make sure you do not enter any activities in GTimeLog while you have timelog.txt open in a text editor.

+If you want a more visual idea of how you spend your time you can export the "Work/Slacking stats" to a spreadsheet and graph them.
+You get 4 values per
+line: the date, how long after midnight you started work, and how long you spent working and slacking that day, all times in fractional hours.
+Starting from midnight makes it easy to read the graph scale as the time of day.
+Try a bargraph with stacked values and both first row and column as labels.

 Future Plans